freedomofpress/securedrop/docs/threat_model/threat_model.rst

 -  The server sees the plaintext submissions of every source.
 -  The server sees the plaintext communication between journalists and their sources.
+-  The server stores the Tor Hidden Service private key for the source interface.
+-  The server stores the Tor Hidden Service private key and ATHS token for the Journalist interface.
+-  The server stores and (optional) TLS private key and certificate (if HTTPS is enabled on the source interface)
 -  The server stores hashes of codenames, created with scrypt and randomly-generated salts.
+-  The server stores journalist password hashes, created with scrupt and randomly-generated salts, as well as TOTP seeds.
 -  The server stores only encrypted submissions and communication on disk.
 -  The server stores a GPG key for each source, with the source's